Akhila-04-03/ColorSphere-A-Transfer-Learning-Approach-to-Image-Colorization-Excellence/README.md

 The A and B channels (color) are scaled to control color intensity and enhance color vibrancy.

 ### Contact
-For questions or feedback, please reach out at raveendranakhila629@gmail.com.
+For questions or feedback, feel free to reach out:

+Email: raveendranakhila629@gmail.com
+LinkedIn: Akhila Raveendran